Uncaught-TypeError/restaurant-app/README.md

 # A Restaurant Booking System (A full-stack Project)

 User can book for a table, make a reservation, check menu and categories.
 Admins can create, edit and delete menus, categories and tables.
 Moreover,  admin can check reservations too.
 (Too lazy to write proper description as i have projects in hand).
-But i have to say, the biggest & complicated project i have created so far.

 ## Insight Images